 To relieve statin side effects, your doctor may recommend several options.
 Discuss these steps with your doctor before trying them:

 - Change your dose.
 Lowering your dose may reduce some of your side effects, but it may also reduce some of the cholesterol-lowering benefits your medication has.
-It's also possible your doctor will suggest switching your medication to another statin that's equally effective, but can be taken in a lower dose.
+It's also possible your doctor will suggest switching your medication to another statin that's equally effective but can be taken in a lower dose.
+For example, if you've successfully taken atorvastatin (Lipitor) for a long time at higher doses, your doctor may keep you at this level.
+However, higher doses aren't recommended if you're new to this medication.

 - Take it easy when exercising.
 It's possible exercise could make your muscle aches worse.
 Talk to your doctor about changing your exercise routine.

 - Consider other cholesterol-lowering medications.
-Ezetimibe (Zetia), a cholesterol absorption inhibitor medication, may be less likely to cause muscle pain than may statins, or may reduce muscle pain when taken with a statin.
+Taking ezetimibe (Zetia), a cholesterol absorption inhibitor medication, may help you avoid taking higher doses of statins.
 However, some researchers question the effectiveness of ezetimibe compared with statins in terms of its ability to lower your cholesterol.

 - Don't try over-the-counter (OTC) pain relievers.
-Muscle aches from statins can't be relieved with acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin, others) the way other muscles aches can.
+Muscle aches from statins can't be relieved with acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin IB, others) the way other muscle aches are.
 Don't try an OTC pain reliever without asking your doctor first.

 - Try coenzyme Q10 supplements.
-Coenzyme Q10 supplements may help to prevent statin side effects in some people.
+Coenzyme Q10 supplements may help to prevent statin side effects in some people, though more studies are needed to determine any benefits of taking it.
 If you'd like to try adding coenzyme Q10 to your treatment, talk to your doctor first to make sure the supplement won't interact with any of your other medications.

 Watch for drug interactions